 London Mayor Sadiq Khan already introduced menopause leave for City Hall employees in March.

 Millions of women make the workforce strong, in Europe and around the world, and many of them are or will experience menopause for at least a couple of decades while on the job.

-Whether we want to avoid these women, trans men and non-binary workers dropping out of the workforce because we’re not ready to make the workplace comfortable enough for their needs will depend on breaking the stigma around menopause and ageing anywhere.
+Whether we want to avoid seeing these women, trans men and non-binary workers drop out of the workforce because we're not ready to make the workplace comfortable enough for their needs will depend on breaking the stigma around menopause and ageing anywhere.